-Delegated matter Delegated limit Delegated to4 Up to £10,000 Nominated fund holder(s) plus Deputy Chief Finance Officer 8.
+Delegated metter Delegated limit Delegated to3 Delegated matter Delegated limit Delegated to 3 Up to £10,000 Nominated fund holder(s) plus Deputy Chief Finance Officer 8.
 Disposals and condemnations With current / estimated purchase price £5,000 and above Divisional Manager or Deputy Chief Finance Officer with advice of relevant professional lead where appropriate Up to £5,000 Divisional Manager or Head of Department with advice of relevant professional lead where appropriate 9.
-Losses and special payments 1 Losses a.
-Fruitless payments (including abandoned capital schemes) £250,000 and above Board of Directors £5,000 up to £250,000 Chief Executive or Chief Finance Officer and reported to Audit Committee Up to £5,000 Chief Executive or Chief Finance Officer b.
+Losses and special payments Losses a.
+Fruitless payments (including £250,000 and above Board of Directors abandoned capital schemes) £5,000 up to £250,000 Chief Executive or Chief Finance Officer and reported to Audit Committee Up to £5,000 Chief Executive or Chief Finance Officer b.
 Losses of cash due to theft, fraud, overpayment and others £50,000 and above Board of Directors c.
 Bad debts and claims abandoned £1,000 up to £50,000 Chief Executive or Chief Finance Officer and reported to Audit Committee Up to £1,000 Deputy Chief Finance Officer d.
 Damage to buildings, fittings, furniture and equipment and loss of equipment and property in stores and in use due to culpable causes (e.g. fraud, theft, arson) Up to £1,000 Chief Executive or Chief Finance Officer Special payments £50,000 and above Board of Directors e.
 Compensation payments by court order £2,000 up to £50,000 Chief Executive or Chief Finance Officer Up to £2,000 Legal Services Manager f.
 Ex-gratia payments to patients / staff for loss of personal effects £50,000 and above £2,000 to £50,000 Board of Directors Chief Executive or Chief Finance Officer Up to £2,000 Legal Services Manager £50,000 and above Board of Directors g.
 Other ex-gratia payments Up to £50,000 Chief Executive or Chief Finance Officer 10.
-Legally binding contracts for clinical services under Foundation Trust contract 23 William I want of the College £1million annual value and above Chief Executive or Chief Finance Officer or Chief Operating Officer Up to £1million annual value Chief Finance Officer or Chief Operating Officer
+Legally binding contracts for clinical service provision or purchase of clinical support services under Foundation Trust contracts £1million annual value and above Chief Executive or Chief Finance Officer or Chief Operating Officer Up to £1million annual value Chief Finance Officer or Chief Operating Officer